bazelbuild/bazel/site/docs/skylark/aspects.md

 Just like a rule implementation function, an aspect implementation function returns a struct of providers that are accessible to its dependencies.

-In this example the ``FileCount`` is defined as a provider that has one field ``count``.
+In this example, the ``FileCount`` is defined as a provider that has one field ``count``.
 It is best practice to explicitly define the fields of a provider using the ``fields`` attribute.